stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

     apm install linter-rubocop

 Once you add linter packages in Atom, the editor runs a linter each time that you open or save a file that is relevant to whichever installed linter packages.
-If there are any linter warnings for an open file, the bottom of the file tab shows a list of linter warnings, and the total number of issues for the current file also appears in the bar at the bottom of the Atom window.
+If there are any linter warnings for an open file, the bottom of the file tab shows a list of linter warnings.
+The number of issues for the current file and the total number of linter issues for the project also appear in the bar at the bottom of the Atom window.

 FIXME: Pictures!